ttsukagoshi/axe-scan/README.md

 axe-scan run > axe-results.csv
 ```

 Returns an error if `urls.txt` is not found.
 Optionally designate a custom path for the list of URLs using the `--file` option.
-Likewise, optionally designate a list of whitelisted alerts using the `--whitelist` flag.
+Likewise, optionally designate an allowlist file path using the `--allowlist` flag.
 The matching alerts will be excluded from the output:

 ```
-axe-scan run --file urls-list.txt --whitelist /path/to/whitelisted-alerts.csv > result-whitelisted.csv
+axe-scan run --file urls-list.txt --allowlist /path/to/allowlisted-alerts.csv > result-allowlisted.csv
 ```

-For details on whitelisting, see the [Define whitelist section](#define-whitelist).
+For details on using the allowlist, see the [Define allowlist section](#define-allowlist).

 #### Options

 - `-F`, `--file <urlsFilePath>`: Designate the file path for the list of URLs on which to conduct the accessibility test.
-- `-W`, `--whitelist <whitelistFilePath>`: Designate the file path for the list of whitelisted accessibility alerts.
+- `-A`, `--allowlist <allowlistFilePath>`: Designate the file path for the allowlist of accessibility alerts.

 ### Create a summarized report